H4RP3RK/milestone3_rcn/README.md

 ******MY OWN NOTES - NOT PART OF FINAL README******

+## Questions
+How do I set up so tables link with each other?
+Queries.html
+- Need to show RCN Lead Name rather than RCN Lead ID App.py
+- set up environ to protect password before pushing

 ## Mandatory Requirements
 A project violating any of these requirements will FAIL